 2) Is your pet exhibiting unwanted behavior?
 Most chewing, pottying, digging, and other common frustrations can be corrected with proper tools and techniques.
 These behaviors can also be signs of other physical or emotional distress, so taking them to a vet appointment is always a good idea.
 We are glad to provide information about training and other solutions for your dog or cat to be happy and well-behaved in your home!

 4) Feeling like you don't have enough time?
-Dog walking services and doggie daycare are great options for busy humans that love their pets.
-But getting exercise is good for your health and decreases stress too!
-Before rehoming your pet, try spending just 15-30 before or after work playing fetch or taking a stroll together.
+Dog walking services and dog sitters are great options for busy humans that love their pets.
+Before rehoming your pet, try spending just 15-30 minutes before or after work playing fetch or taking a stroll together.
 This is true for cats as well - a few minutes of interactive playtime each day can make a big difference.
 We bet you'll both be happier!

 5) Tight on cash?
 We all go through hard times.
 To assist, PAWS Atlanta offers low-cost veterinary services and free pet food to help families who are struggling to care for their pets financially.